Mamun130203/ConMamba/README.md

-This is the project page for the paper "Efficient Atmospheric Correction for Onboard Processing Using Knowledge Distillation and Model Compression".
+This is the project page for the paper "ConMamba: Contrastive Vision Mamba for Plant Disease Detection".

 ## Website License